VarunGaneshan/Learn_Cocotb/README.md

 - The Timer trigger pauses the execution for a specified amount of time, simulating delays or waiting for a certain duration within your test.

 - RisingEdge waits for a signal to transition from low to high (0 to 1).
 It’s useful when synchronizing your test with clock edges or specific events in the DUT.
-We are not using it here.Similarly FallingEdge and Edge also be used
+We are not using it here.Similarly FallingEdge and Edge can also be used.

 - A decorator is defined as a function that takes another function as an argument and returns a new function that usually extends or alters the behavior of the original function.